-- Student Health and Wellness-Trustee Hall - The Student Health and Wellness center in Trustee Hall provides preventative, educational, and informative services to the Indian Hills community regarding substance use and abuse.
-Working with other campus departments and organizations, the Student Health and Wellness Department strives to impact the negative effects of substance abuse on student success. - Student Behavioral Health Services Trustee Hall - Behavioral Health Services provides a confidential setting, for you to explore concerns and achieve a better understanding of yourself - your feelings, attitudes, and strengths.
+Student Health and Wellness-Trustee Hall

+• The Student Health and Wellness center in Trustee Hall provides preventative, educational, and informative services to the Indian Hills community regarding substance use and abuse.
+(Provided by Ottumwa Health Group)

+Student Behavioral Health Services - Trustee Hall

+• Behavioral Health Services provides a confidential setting, for you to explore concerns and achieve a better understanding of yourself - your feelings, attitudes, and strengths.